BrandonKenter/BluThumb.io/README.md

 To see this breakdown on BluThumb.io, [click here.](https://bluthumb.io/patterns)

-Open the README.md file to see all 300 problems.

 ## Contributing

 In the near future I will be setting up a way for users of BluThumb.io to contribute to BluThumb.io by adding/updating concepts and solutions.